christensenacademy/christensen-academy/modular-curriculum/README.md

 #Modular Curriculum
 This document lays out my preliminary plan for adopting a modular curriculum within the computer science department.
 It describes (in detail) the nature of such a system and discusses related benefits, drawbacks, and challenges.
-These are just my early thoughts on the matter...
+These are just my early thoughts on the matter.
+I'm writing this mostly as food for thought and to spark a discussion.

 ##Table of Contents